3sd/io.3sd.chainedsms/docs/send.md

 `cv api contact.sms msg_template_id=68 group_id=7`

-You can use the API explorer to trigger your SMS message as follows
+You can use the API explorer (available at https://example.org/civicrm/api/explorer) to trigger your SMS message as follows

 ![Sending a message via the API](img/chained-sms-start-via-api.png)